thibaultmerle/pspec/readme.md

 Application
 -----------
-pspec.py - python 2.7 tool to plot spectra based on matplotlib graphic library
+`pspec.py` - python 2.7 tool to plot spectra based on matplotlib graphic library
 		   modules required:
-		   in standard library: os, struct, argparse
+		   in standard library: `os`, `struct`, `argparse`
-		   not in standard library: pylab and pyfits
+		   not in standard library: `pylab` and `pyfits`

 Input files
 -----------
-This is main advantage of pspec: the input is versatile.
+This is main advantage of `pspec`: the input is versatile.
 It can be:
 - a spectrum
 - a list of spectra
 - a file containing path and name of one or several spectra